-Email marketing: How to get it right in 7 steps
+Email Marketing Campaigns: How to get it right in 7 steps

 “4 billion people use emails on a regular basis!”

 “Emails marketing helps drive sales!”

 “You NEED to nurture your email leads”

 Emails have been around for decades in some form or another, and if they’re so important for business… Why are so many marketing emails spammy and terrible?